l-ramirez-lopez/prospectr/README.md

 `prospectr` is becoming more and more used in spectroscopic applications, which is evidenced by the number of scientific publications citing the package.
-This package is very useful for singal processing and chemometrics in general as it provides various utilities for pre--processing and sample selection of spectral data.
+This package is very useful for signal processing and chemometrics in general as it provides various utilities for pre--processing and sample selection of spectral data.
 While similar functions are available in other packages, like [`signal`](https://CRAN.R-project.org/package=signal), the